Exodromy: Introduction

 is a right Quillen equivalence.
-Nowadays we go a step farther and think of $\Pi_{\infty}$ as an equivalence $\equivto{\Space}{\Gpd_{\infty}}$ between the underlying \category of spaces and that of \groupoids.
+Nowadays we go a step farther and think of $\Shape$ as an equivalence $\equivto{\Space}{\Gpd_{\infty}}$ between the underlying \textit{\category} of spaces and that of \groupoids.

-This fundamental \groupoid of $X$ appears in derived versions of the monodromy equivalence: for instance, the monodromy of a local system of \emph{complexes} of $\CC$-vector spaces is a functor from $\Pi_{\infty}(X)$ to complexes, and this induces an equivalence of \categories
+The fundamental \groupoid of $M$ appears in derived versions of the monodromy equivalence: for instance, the monodromy of a locally constant sheaf of \textit{complexes} of $\CCup$-vector spaces is a functor from $\Shape(M)$ to complexes, and there is a monodromy equivalence of \categories

-All of these equivalences follow from the ur-example of local systems of \emph{spaces} on $X$, which are known as \textit{parametrised homotopy types} in the homotopy theory literature \cite{MR2271789}.
-These form \acategory $\LS(X)$, and there is a natural monodromy equivalence of \categories
+Here $ \Dup(\CCup) $ denotes the derived \category of $ \CCup $.
+All of these monodromy equivalences follow from the universal example of locally constant sheaves of \textit{spaces} on $M$, which are known as \textit{parametrized homotopy types} in the homotopy theory literature \cites{MR3890766}{MR3252967}{MR2271789}.
+That is to say, there is a natural monodromy equivalence of \categories